Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 <img src="../docs/readme_images/visual_naming2.png"><br>
 _STEP app_

 Eventually MyPSE.ie was chosen.
-A lot of Irish public service applications use the prefix 'My' for apps that provide services (MyGov, MyID, MyWelfare etc.) so I decided this would perfectly communicate the administrative, personal and facilitative nature of the application.
+A lot of Irish public service applications use the prefix 'My' for apps that provide services (MyGov, MyID, MyWelfare etc.) so I decided this would perfectly communicate both the personal and administrative nature of the application.
 I also liked the rhyming qualities of the letter 'E' in PSE and the 'e' from the .ie extension.

 This is already practiced by the following Irish websites and is a nice, subtle way of making a domain name instantly more memorable.